decretist/Dissertation/Checklist.md

 ### Summer 2019 Dissertation Checklist

-- [ ] C.Prima d.init. and C.3 d.init. are missing from Sg Hypothetical.txt.
-This potentially invalidates the 21 January 2019 version of Sg_PCA_52_001.jpg.
-Incorporate C.Prima d.init. and C.3 d.init., and re-run stylo()
 - [ ] Transcribe Fd C.4 d.init.
 - [ ] Translate R1 C.4 d.init.
 - [ ] Is "Diffinimus eum rite" (4.1.1) a marker that the text is